egedursun/bimod-lab/README.md

 - [X] Add the page to include users to other organizations / remove them.
 - [X] Add an active field to permissions.
 When the user is deactivated, the permissions are also deactivated.
 When the user is reactivated, the permissions are also reactivated.
+- [ ] **URGENT:** The LLM models are currently all over the place, they are not unique to the organization anymore.
+Either we need to change how balance calculation works in the transactions page, or we need to make the LLM models unique to the organization.
 ---

 ### NEXT INTEGRATIONS